Jaimilit/Project-Three-Battleship/README.md

 * I originally was having issues with check_for_sunk_ship function.
 It wasn’t counting the ships correctly.
 * I also had issues with checking for  game_over which  wouldn’t count the number of ships correctly, so the game would not end at the appropriate time.
-* Lots of errors of lines being too long when pushed through linter, so I needed to change my code
+* Lots of errors of lines being too long when pushed through linter, so I needed to change my code.

 ## Bugs Remaining